 Why are some waves stronger than others?

 The size of a wave depends on its fetch.
-The fetch is the distance a wave travels.
+The fetch of a wave it the distance it travels.
 The greater the fetch, the larger the wave.

 The fetch of a wave